Scheduling Guidelines for Alternative Textbook Fees

 Immediate Access Program

 Immediate Access (aka.
-Inclusive Access) (I.A.) programs is a class-by-class programs that immediately provides accessible, interactive digital course materials and textbooks while reducing the cost to students and improving affordability.
+Inclusive Access or I.A.) program is a class-by-class program that immediately provides accessible, interactive digital course materials and textbooks while reducing the cost to students and improving affordability.

 NOTE: 9073 - Immediate Access Eligible Course